 Alpha Brain is a nootropic by Onnit.
 Nootropics are any supplement or drug (however you want to see it) designed to improve your brain in some way, be it processing speed, memory retention or whatever else.

-Alpha Brain purports to be the first nootropic tested by a non-interested party to get statistically significant improvements in brain function; that's reported in press releases from the company that produces it, so take that at face value.
+Alpha Brain purports to be the first nootropic tested by a non-interested party to get statistically significant improvements in brain function; that's reported in press releases from the company that produces it, so take that at face value, you can go ahead and on your own read Reviews of the top nootropic supplements.
 Personally, I'm skeptical about achieving statistically significant results with a sample size of 18, but my research background is in social science, not in science as applied to actual humans.

-WebMD rambles on a bit about whether a supplement could improve brain function, but focuses specifically on certain forms of dementia, such as Alzheimer's.
+WebMD rambles on a bit about whether a supplement could improve brain function, but focuses specifically on certain forms of dementia, such as Alzheimer's, there are some vitamins for focus that are quite helpful for this.
 The not-quite-a-conclusion is that if you hit a battered brain with enough stuff, something's bound to help a little bit.

 There are also drugs listed as opium that does the opposite, so actually relax you, but for that you will have to get another thing, like buy edibles online.

 Now, let me tell you about my own experience.
 I've been using Alpha Brain for most of 2015, taking a week off here and there to let my brain reset to its natural, unsupplemented state (well, I don't stop the caffeine, so, there's that).
 Though I do prefer modafinil; You can purchase modafinil online from Nixest to really improve your productivity throughout the day.